 Charleston has a rich and layered history, littered with the interrupted lives that make for such rich stories of hauntings and ghosts.
-Charleston has so many aspects to its rich history that just walking around will never let you into the many secrets it holds.
+Charleston has so many aspects to its rich history that simply walking around will never let you into the many secrets it holds.

 What’s on my ghost tour?